-Twenty-four Regional Consultants were based in all nine of the state's regional professional development centers (RPDCs) and primarily served school districts within those boundaries (See the above map).
+Twenty-four Regional Consultants were based in all nine of the state's regional professional development centers (RPDCs) and primarily served school districts within those boundaries (See the map on the previous page).
 They assisted in the continuing development of standardized training modules across levels and topics and provided training and technical assistance based upon the needs of schools in their region.
 Additionally, they worked closely with school and district SW-PBS leadership teams as requested.
 The consultants' assessment of the ongoing work within schools and districts guided the content and structure of the regional and district trainings.
-Six Tier 2/3 Consultants provided regional trainings in building tier 2 and 3 systems of student support and assisted the Regional Consultants on providing ongoing technical support to schools being trained at these levels.
-The Web and Data Consultant developed data training curriculum, provided data training to consultants and school districts, and supervised a major restructuring of our state website to upgrade the quality and content.
+Six Tier 2-3 Consultants provided regional trainings in building tier 2 and 3 systems of student support and assisted the Regional Consultants in providing ongoing technical support to schools being trained at these levels.
+The Web and Data Consultant developed data training curriculum, and provided data training to consultants and school districts.
 St. Louis Special School District (SSD) PBIS Facilitators provided training and technical assistance to the districts within their service area across all three tiers of implementation.
 The MO SW-PBS Consultants and SSD Facilitators actively collaborate and support each other's work.

 The Missouri Schoolwide Positive Behavior Support State and Regional Consultants show evidence of educational credentials and professional experience necessary to provide exemplary support to Missouri schools.
-They had a combined total of 777 years of educational experience.
+They had a combined total of 761 years of educational experience.